 Business Select Fares

-Those crazy high Business Select fares you see when buying your ticket include preferred boarding position.
+Those crazy high Business Select fares you see when buying your ticket include preferred boarding positions.
 Better than Early Bird and even better than A-List.
 Business Select passengers get boarding positions A1-A15.

 But there’s another way to get those coveted A1-A15 boarding positions without paying a crazy amount for your ticket.

-A much less known upgrade on Southwest is paying for Priority Boarding.
+A less known option with Southwest is paying for Upgraded Boarding.
 You’re only able to purchase it at the airport on the day of your flight, based on availability.

-On our last trip, I forgot to book EarlyBird check-in with our flights.
-When we checked in at exactly 24-hours before the flight, we received boarding position B-12 & B-13.
+On one of our last pre-COVID trips on Southwest, I forgot to book EarlyBird check-in with our flights.
+When we checked in at exactly 24-hours before the flight, we received boarding positions B-12 & B-13.
 Not horrible and we’d have a solid chance of sitting together and I didn’t have to pay the $40 it would have cost for EarlyBird.
 But I wanted to try for better.

 We took it.